TEFL: Teach English as a Foreign Language

 The reality?
 Not so much.

-The English language is riddled with centuries of colonial history, and the TEFL system is no exception.
-English gained power with the same speed and ferocity as the British.
-Now, take that history, and mix in the modern pressures of global capitalism.
+The English language is riddled with centuries of colonial history, having gained power with the same speed and ferocity as the British.
+Now, take that history, mix in all of the modern pressures of global capitalism, and the TEFL system is the natural conclusion.

 After school, kids are ushered off to English cram schools — businesses which blends childcare services with elements of an English training camp.